awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-mx-record.md

 1. For **Value**, enter the following:

    ```
-   10 inbound-smtp.regionInboundUrl.amazonaws.com
+   10 inbound-smtp.region.amazonaws.com
    ```

-   In the preceding example, replace *regionInboundUrl* with the address of the endpoint that receives email for the AWS Region you use with Amazon SES\.
+   In the preceding example, replace *region* with the address of the endpoint that receives email for the AWS Region you use with Amazon SES\.
 For example, if you're using the US East \(N\.
 Virginia\) Region, replace *region* with `us-east-1`\.
 For a complete list of email receiving endpoints, see [Amazon SES regions and endpoints](regions.md#region-endpoints)\.
 **Note**
 The management consoles of some DNS providers include separate fields for the record **Value** and the record **Priority**\.
 If this is the case for your DNS provider, enter `10` for the **Priority** value, and enter the incoming mail endpoint URL for the **Value**\.